swiftlang/swift-evolution/proposals/0000-where-on-contextually-generic.md

 ## Introduction

-The objective of this proposal is to lift the restriction on attaching `where` clauses to declarations that themselves do not declare generic parameters, but inherit the surrounding generic environment.
+The objective of this proposal is to lift the restriction on attaching `where` clauses to declarations that themselves do not carry a generic parameter list explicitly, but inherit the surrounding generic environment.
 Simply put, this means you no longer have to worry about the `'where' clause cannot be attached` error within generic contexts.

 ```swift
 struct Box<Wrapped> {